The entire book appears at this link with chapters added after appearing online:

 “O.K.
 Armor’s.
 Stop here,” Tyger orders, pointing at a gravel

 parking lot outside a log cabin home sales office .

 (Nothing but the most modern conveniences out there in the

 wild west bank of Marrero.
 One can imagine

 how long such a place would stay in business. )

 In any event, it is a quiet place down the street from

 “Should we get more coffee?”
 Armor’s asks.
 “That’s what the

-more coffee and we’ll be spending all day at the porta-let.”
+“Nah.
+We set.
+Any more coffee, we’ll be spending all day at the porta-let.”